 Within eExpenses master accounts are set up for each approver level within each department.
 This means that multiple approvers are delegated authority within the system.
 All of these approvers will receive an email notification when an expense claim needs attention and it will be dealt with on a first past the post system.
 In other words, once one approver has actioned the claim, the others will not be able to access it although they will still be able to view it.
 It is possible to manage notifications so that, for example, only one person receives the email.

 Updates are still possible after eExpenses has gone live.
 Further information is available at Maintaining roles and data in eExpenses.

 PREPARING YOUR CLAIMANTS

-The project team has a communications and training strategy in place but finance and administrative staff within departments and colleges that are adopting SAP Concur eExpenses will have a role to play in assisting claimants as they move to using the new system.
-A series of webinars were run in November for HAFs (Heads of Administration and Finance), or equivalent, or their delegates at which further detail was given about materials being made available to colleges and departments to support their move to eExpenses.
-This included:
+The project team has a communications and training strategy in place but finance and administrative staff within departments and colleges that are adopting SAP Concur eExpenses will have a role to play in assisting claimants as they get used to using the new system.

 - Email text for sending to people who continue to use the paper expenses claim form when eExpenses is live